xoseperez/hlw8012/README.md

 * You can specify the resistor values for your circuit.
 * Optional manual calibration based on expected values.

-## Notes
+## Usage

+Check the examples for indications on how to use the library.

+### Interrupt driven mode

 When using interrupts, values are monitored in the background.
 When calling the get***() methods the last sampled value is returned, this value might be up to a few seconds old if they are very low values.
 This is specially obvious when switching off the load.
 The new value of 0W or 0mA is ideally represented by infinite-length pulses.
 That means that the interrupt is not triggered, the value does not get updated and it will only timeout after 2 seconds (configurable through the pulse_timeout parameter in the begin() method).
 During that time lapse the library will still return the last non-zero value.

+### Non interrupt mode

 On the other hand, when not using interrupts, you have to let some time for the pulses in CF1 to stabilize before reading the value.
-This is the "interval" parameter in the handle() method that defaults to 3 seconds.
-The longer this value the more stable the readings (in particular for low values), but also decreases the frequency sampling.
-Also readings might take up to 2s (same pulse_timeout value before) and impact other processes (like WIFI in ESP8266).

-**Interrupts** is the recommended way to go.
+So after calling setMode or toggleMode leave 2 seconds minimum before calling the get methods.
+The get method for the current mode will measure the pulse width and return the corresponding value, the other one will return the cached value (or 0 if none).

 Use non-interrupt approach and a low pulse_timeout (200ms) only if you are deploying a battery powered device and you care more about your device power consumption than about precission.
 But then you should know the HLW8012 takes about 15mW...

+### Notes

 I've put together this library after doing a lot of tests with a Sonoff POW[2].
 The HLW8012 datasheet (in the "docs" folder) gives some information but I couldn't find any about this issue in the CF1 line that requires some time for the pulse length to stabilize (apparently).
 Any help about that will be very welcome.

-## Usage

-Check the examples for indications on how to use the library.

 ## Manual calibration